 All in all, it’s an injection of humour in an otherwise very serious communication tool, but one that’s appreciated by the Xello office - as you may gather from some of our favourites above.

 We've seen the many communication and collaboration benefits of MS Teams first-hand and the positive impact it has on customers we work with who are actively fostering a more modern workplace.
-Get more familiar with how Teams can benefit your organisation and watch our on-demand webinar: Microsoft Teams: Best practices, standards & governance in adoption.
+Microsoft Teams is a must have solution, especially with the new ways of remote working.